 |Enrolment modes:||Trimester 2: Burwood (Melbourne), Cloud (online)|

-Indicative topics include: An introduction to cultural geography; Tourism and Geography; the Birth of the Museum; Museums and architecture; The poetics and politics of display; Heritage and identity; Marginalised heritage; Heritage, tourism and urban redevelopment; Understanding tourists and tourism; Tourism and commodification; Tourism and the past, and Dark heritage and tourism: war and genocide.
+Topics include: the Birth of the museum; Museums and architecture; The poetics and politics of display; Heritage and identity; Marginalised heritage; Heritage, tourism and urban redevelopment; Understanding tourists and tourism; Tourism and commodification; Tourism and the past, and Dark heritage and tourism: war and genocide.

 Unit Fee Information

 Click on the fee link below which describes you: